precice/precice.github.io/content/docs/installation/building-from-source/installation-source-dependencies.md

 4. Unfortunately, [PETSc does not seem to be available in this distribution.](https://pkgs.org/search/?q=petsc), so we need to switch that off later when building preCICE.
 If you don't plan to use RBF mappings in large parallel cases, you can continue without installing PETSc and build preCICE with `-DPRECICE_FEATURE_PETSC_MAPPING=OFF`.
 If you need PETSc, follow the steps in the [PETSc](#petsc) section and you are done.

-These instructions are known to work with Rocky Linux 9, and should apply for later Rocky releases as well.
+These instructions are known to work with Rocky 9, and should apply to later releases as well ([release history](https://endoflife.date/rocky-linux)).

 ### OpenSUSE